Brian-Pho/Textbook-Notes/content/posts/books/the-idea-of-the-brain/index.md

 date: "2021-03-11"
 categories:
   - Books
-excerpt: "An amazing history of the brain."
+book_authors: "Matthew Cobb"
+excerpt: "The past and future of neuroscience."
 ---

 ## Introduction